apalle1/M5-Hierarchical-Time-Series-Forecasting/README.md

 is that only one model is required, saving significant computational time, especially when a large number of time series and forecast horizons are involved.

+Iterative feature engineering is the key.
 In below example, by predicting d_1914 we can calculate features for predicting d_1915 and so on…

 ![alt text](https://github.com/apalle1/M5-Hierarchical-Time-Series-Forecasting/blob/master/Recursive%20Features.PNG)